JordanInsights/FizzBuzz/README.md

 This is my code for the FizzBuzz task.

 ## Running the Code
-To run the code locally you will need node installed on your machine Pull down the code, navigate to its directory on your computer in the terminal, and run the following command:
+To run the code locally you will need node installed on your machine.

+Pull down the code, navigate to its directory on your computer in the terminal, and run the following command:

 `node FizzBuzz.js`